hultsfredskommun/finetv/README.txt

 	Blank screen from and Bland screen to has been updated in the settings page 'Inställningssidor'.
 Settings has to be set again!
 	//UPDATE VERSION 0.3.1
 	New functionality for from and to field at a slide.
 Back compability with already set dates.
 But new fields created for newly set dates.
+	//UPDATE VERSION 0.4
+	Javascript changes to fix bugs when checking if slide is shown or not.
+Some error handling is added.
 	- - - - - - - - - - - - - - - - - - - - - - -